Fire Commissioner Dean Thornberry was appointed to the Fire District 3 Board of Fire Commissioners Aug. 8, 2022.

 Rick looks forward to serving the citizens of Fire District 3 and the members of this very fine fire department.

-Board of Fire Commissioner meetings will be conducted via Zoom.
+Board of Fire Commissioner meetings are currently held in person at Station 31 (17718 NE 159th ST, Brush Prairie) and via Zoom.
 Any member of the public wishing to attend the meeting remotely, please log onto the link below.
 Or, use the dial-in number and enter the access code.
-GoToMeeting will allow commissioners, staff, and members of the public to hear all individuals who are participating in the meeting.
+Zoom will allow commissioners, staff, and members of the public to hear all individuals who are participating in the meeting.
 Please mute your phone upon joining.

 Budget Hearing Documents –